TechSquareInc/intern-playbook/docs/source/applications/using-checkmk.md

 ```

 3. Setup SELinux and Firewall:

 As a first step, you will need to allow your web server to access the network interfaces.
 ```bash
 setsebool -P httpd_can_network_connect 1
 ```

-Secondly, release the web server and activate this chagnge.
+Secondly, release the web server and activate this change.
 ```bash
 firewall-cmd --zone=public --add-service=http --permanent
 firewall-cmd --reload